Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs

 Existence and uniqueness of a solution to both equations follow from Theorem~\ref{thm:Lyapunov} and Theorem~\ref{thm:mild_is_weak} applied to~$\cV_h$.
-In our next proposition, we show uniform bounds in $h$ and convergence of the solution to the solution of~\eqref{eq:Lyapunov_var} with respect to the refinement parameter~$h$.
+In the next proposition, we show that the regularity bounds in Section~\ref{subsec:exLyapunovSol} are uniform in~$h$ and convergence of the approximation~\eqref{eq:Lyapunov_semidiscrete_mild}.

-\begin{prop} Let $(L_h)_{h\in(0,1]} \subset \cV_h$ be the family of unique mild solutions to~\eqref{eq:Lyapunov_semidiscrete_mild}. \begin{enumerate} \item For all $\theta_1,\theta_2\in[0,2)$ with $\theta_1+\theta_2<2$ there exists a constant $C>0$ such that for all $h\in(0,1)$
+\begin{prop} Let $(L_h)_{h\in(0,1]} \subset \cV_h$ be the family of unique mild solutions to~\eqref{eq:Lyapunov_semidiscrete_mild}. \begin{enumerate} \item For all $\theta_1,\theta_2\in[0,2)$ with $\theta_1+\theta_2<2$, there exists a constant $C>0$ such that for all $h\in(0,1)$

 \item For all $\theta_1,\theta_2\in [0,2)$, $\xi\in[0,1)$ with $\theta_1+\theta_2+2\xi<2$, there exists a constant $C>0$ such that for all $h\in(0,1)$ and $0<t_1 \le t_2$

 \item For all $\theta_1,\theta_2\in[0,1]$, $\rho\in(0,\beta)$ with $\theta_1+\theta_2 + 2\rho<2$, there exists a constant $C>0$ such that for $h \in (0,1]$, $t\in\IT_0$